LivingOnLogic/lol-governor-contract/README.md

-# 🧾 lol-governor-contract
+# 🧾 governor-contract

-A smart contract for on-chain governance integrated with the Living On Logic protocol.
+A smart contract for on-chain governance.
 Written in Rust using [ink!](https://use.ink/) for Substrate-based blockchains.

 ---